 - Cover with warm clothing or a blanket.
-If possible, drink warm fluids to restore your internal body temperature, and help prevent hypothermia.
+Drink warm fluids to restore your internal body temperature and help prevent hypothermia.

 - If numbness and pain continue, get help as soon as possible; severe frostbitten areas can result in amputation if left untreated.

 Movies, books, and TV shows about surviving in the wild show individuals building shelters that have roofs.
 Making a refuge with a roof overhead is portrayed as the number one priority.

 Although it’s essential to look for shelter from the elements, whether from the scorching sun or the cold rain, is a roof over your head necessary to do that?

 Expert Survival Skills Advice – Build an elevated, insulated bed from grass, leaves, and sticks.
 The surrounding trees will act as a roof and provide protection and shade.

 An insulated bed should be the primary issue for keeping you warm.
 Why do you need a bed when you could always lie on the ground?